 - You must show that having a record has actually affected you, not merely has the potential to affect you.

 There are mandatory jail sentences for second offenses more intensive therapy and treatment, much longer license suspensions, and longer probationary periods.
-Depending on the facts of the case, an individual with a first DUI offense and no aggravating factors face less significant consequences than those with prior convictions.
+Depending on the facts of the case, an individual with a first DUI offense and no aggravating factors faces less significant consequences than those with prior convictions.

 Sadly, at some point in your life, you might need to hire a criminal defense lawyer.
-The choice you make is critical as the legal system is not one size fits all.
+The choice you make is critical as the legal system is not one-size-fits-all.
 You need an attorney who will fight for you.
 You are wasting your money, and potentially your freedom, by randomly choosing a lawyer.
 This may be the biggest decision of your life and should not be made impulsively.
 You kick the tires before buying a car.
 You should vet your attorney and choose the most experienced and respected one you can find in Boulder, Colorado.

-The very best thing you can do is to get in touch with several different criminal attorneys and determine whether or not they would be a good fit.
+The very best thing you can do is get in touch with several different criminal attorneys and determine whether or not they would be a good fit.
 How do you do this?
 By forming and asking the right questions.

 - If it is not a flat fee, what is your rate?